MercedesSenties/am-portfolio/README.md

 - Run `npm run build`
 - Run `npm run start`

-## Deploy to firebase hosting
+## Deploy to hosting

-- You need to have firebase globally installed.
-For that, run `npm i -g firebase-tools`
-- Make sure you're logged in to the acccount where the project is.
-Run `firebase login`
-- You need to start firebase frameworks to deploy a SSR site.
-Run `firebase experiments:enable webframeworks`
-- You need to init firebase hosting.
-Run `firebase init hosting`
-- To test the service is working and see the site as in production, run `firebase emulators:start`
-- Deploy to hosting using `firebase deploy`
+- The project is connected to Vercel and it's automatically deployed whenever the changes are pushed to the main branch of the repository

 ## Add new projects